Understand Your Family’s Medical History for National Family Health History Day

 Let’s discuss why it’s so important to know your family’s health history.
 Knowing your family history–and sharing it with your doctor–can allow you to take personal steps to reduce any health risks.
 Families share a few common factors–genes, environment and lifestyle.

 Let’s start with genes.
 Genes are shared within a family over generations of family members.
-Though all DNA is different from one person to another, genes that carry things like breast cancer or celiac disease can be easily passed from one generation to the next.
+As we know, all DNA is different from one person to another.
+However, genes that carry things like breast cancer or celiac disease can be easily passed from one generation to the next.

 For example, if someone in your family–say an aunt or a great grandfather–has celiac disease, you could be more likely to possess that same gene than someone who doesn’t have any history of that disease in their family.